Social Anxiety: Is It Killing Your Career?

 Social anxiety is common.
 People who are shy are not the only people who experience social anxiety.
 People who are confident about what they say or do around friends and family may feel social anxiety when they are among strangers or in front of an audience.

 Social anxiety can make you avoid opportunities for work, fun, and networking.
-It can reduce your opportunities for leadership roles.
+It can cut your opportunities for leadership roles.
 Your anxiety can generate signals that make it harder for people to reach out to you.

 “I’ll take a person with humor much more seriously than someone without one.”
 Networking is a Contact Sport by Joe Sweeney